Your questions answered

 Gemmology is the science of gemstones and a branch of mineralogy.
 Gemmology encompasses expert knowledge of gems, their formation, origin, characteristics, identification, synthetic counterparts (where relevant), treatments and quality factors.

 Shelley is proud to have studied with Gem-A, The Gemmological Association of Great Britain whose gemmology qualification is broadly regarded internationally as the utmost standard in gemmological study and examinations.
 Shelley holds the distinction of being a Fellow of the Gemmological Association (FGA) and having also completed her diamond grading qualification with Gem-A, is a Diamond Grading Member (DGA) of this prestigious association as well.
-Earlier in her career, Shelley worked as a tutor at Gem-A headquarters in London, teaching practical diamond grading and gem testing to gemmology students and professionals in the jewellery trade looking to upskill.

 Additionally, Shelley is a Graduate Gemologist (GIA GG) of the Gemological Institute of America (GIA).
 The GIA is the world's largest gemological institute and recognized as a world-leading source of gem research, education and laboratory services.